Francesco Comiti

 Coviello_website

 Former researcher (since October 2017) at the Free University of Bozen-Bolzano, Faculty of Science and Technology, within the SEDIPLAN-r project (Sediment budgeting and planning for rivers in South-Tyrol: from hazard mitigation to environmental restoration).
-Velio is now researcher at CNR-IRPI in Padova.
-His research mainly focuses on the characterization of mass movements and sediment transport processes in Alpine and volcanic environment at different special and temporal scales.
-He deals with seismic monitoring debris flows, lahars and other torrential processes for the development of early warning systems.
-His research interests also concern soil erosion and water resource management.
+Velio was then researcher at CNR-IRPI in Padova.
+His research mainly focused on the characterization of mass movements and sediment transport processes in Alpine and volcanic environment at different special and temporal scales.
+He dealt with seismic monitoring of debris flows, lahars and other torrential processes for the development of early warning systems.
+His research interests also concerned soil erosion and water resource management.

 IMG_4760